 Things seemed more hopeful for the An-70 closer to home, however, with the Russian Federation committing to the purchase of 164 An-70s in December 1999.
 In October 2000, the Ukrainian government committed to the purchase of 65 An-70s.
 The Antonov organization has also pitched the An-70 to China, discussing a coproduction deal with the Chinese AVIC II group.

 The sole surviving An-70 prototype performed an emergency wheels-up landing on 27 January 2001.
 All 33 on board the aircraft survived, though four were injured and the aircraft was badly damaged.
-It was repaired for certification tests.
-Unfortunately, the program never seemed to revive, with the Russians pulling out in 2006 -- the stated rationale being that the An-70 had become too expensive and the improved Ilyushin Il-76MF cargolifter was a better buy.
-At last notice, the An-70 was still performing test flights and in fact had been given improvements; the Russian Air Force still seems interested in the machine, so it may not be dead yet.BACK_TO_TOP
+It was repaired for certification tests, but the program never seemed to revive, with the Russians pulling out in 2006 -- the stated rationale being that the An-70 had become too expensive and the improved Ilyushin Il-76MF cargolifter was a better buy.

 * The following table lists primary An-12 production variants: